boldbi/bold-bi-docs/docs/faq/how-to-show-raw-data-in-grid-widget.md

 ![enable show data option](/static/assets/faq/images/enable-show-rawdata-option.png)

-4. The Grid widget displays ungrouped columns of the raw data.
+4. The Grid widget displays columns of ungrouped raw data.

 ![ungrouped columns in grid widget](/static/assets/faq/images/ungrouped-columns.png)

->**Note:** When choosing the raw data option, the aggregation is removed, and the data is displayed.
+>**Note:** When selecting the raw data option, the aggregation is eliminated, and the data is shown.